cilium/cilium/Documentation/contributing/testing/e2e.rst

 2- Invoke the tests from ``cilium/test`` with options set as explained in `Running End-To-End Tests In Other Environments via kubeconfig`_

-.. note:: GKE clusters may have namespaces stuck at the ``Terminating`` state,
-          causing Ginkgo tests to fail.
-If so, you'll see them in ``kubectl get ns``, and can get rid of them by running ``cilium/test/gke/clean-cluster.sh``.

 .. note:: The tests require the ``NATIVE_CIDR`` environment variable to be set to
           the value of the cluster IPv4 CIDR returned by the ``gcloud container clusters describe`` command.